-The Ohio-Kentucky-Indiana Regional Council of Governments has begun a planning study that will identify multi-modal transportation needs, develop conceptual solutions and evaluate improvement alternatives for the unincorporated Bright Area of northeastern Dearborn County, Indiana.
-The Bright 74 Study will investigate options for improvements to existing roadways, potential new roadways, and/or a combination of both to improve safety, access and other travel needs between the Bright Area and Interstate 74.
+The Ohio-Kentucky-Indiana Regional Council of Governments is conducting a year-long, transportation planning study to investigate options for improvements to existing roadways, potential new roadways, and/or a combination of both to improve safety, access and other travel needs between the unincorporated Bright Area of northeastern Dearborn County and Interstate 74.
+OKI was asked by the Dearborn County Commission to manage and perform this study.
+The study began in October 2015.

 The study area covers approximately 19 square miles in Harrison and Logan townships in northeastern Dearborn County.
 The study area is generally bounded by Salt Fork and State Line Roads to the south, Indiana 46 and Interstate 74 to the north, Whites Hill Road on the west and the Indiana state boarder on the east.